ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-opencv-c++-basics.md

 # Accessing Pixel value
 An image is composed of small units called pixels.
 Each pixel can be considered as the smallest unit of an image.
 Pixel intensity represents the brightness of a pixel.
 For grayscale images, pixel intensity ranges from 0 (black) to 255 (white).
 In color images, each channel (e.g., Red, Green, Blue) has its intensity value.

-Rows and columns define the structure of an image.
+Rows and columns define an image's structure.
 Rows represent the vertical direction of the image, and columns represent the horizontal direction.
-The position of a pixel is denoted as (row, column) or (v, u), where v represents the row index, and u represents the column index.
+The position of a pixel is denoted as (row, column) or (v, u), where v represents the row index and u represents the column index.

 OpenCV provides different methods to access the intensity values of pixels in an image.
 Two common methods are using `at<type>(v, u)` and using pointers for faster operations.
 ![](https://github.com/ykkimhgu/DLIP_doc/assets/84508106/3a30bec1-c7fe-403c-bb64-fecfd6013bb3)